Popular Stores

 Top 10 States That Spend the Most

-Whether it's food, healthcare, accessories, or the occasional toy splurge, both generations of pet parents are committed to giving their fur children the best.
-After all, they give us unconditional love - and that's priceless.
+While there are differences in spending between Gen Z and Millennials, one thing is clear: both generations adore their pets.
+From food and healthcare to accessories and toys, pet parents are committed to giving their fur children the best.
+After all, they give us unconditional love – and that's priceless.

 Methodology